Interface DsqlClient

 createCluster

-default CreateClusterResponse createCluster(CreateClusterRequest createClusterRequest) throws ServiceQuotaExceededException, ThrottlingException, ValidationException, AccessDeniedException, InternalServerException, ConflictException, AwsServiceException, SdkClientException, DsqlException The CreateCluster API allows you to create both single-region clusters and multi-Region clusters.
+default CreateClusterResponse createCluster(CreateClusterRequest createClusterRequest) throws ServiceQuotaExceededException, ThrottlingException, ValidationException, AccessDeniedException, InternalServerException, ConflictException, AwsServiceException, SdkClientException, DsqlException The CreateCluster API allows you to create both single-Region clusters and multi-Region clusters.
 With the addition of the multiRegionProperties parameter, you can create a cluster with witness Region support and establish peer relationships with clusters in other Regions during creation.

 Creating multi-Region clusters requires additional IAM permissions beyond those needed for single-Region clusters, as detailed in the Required permissions section below.